lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 To view the picture entirely at its original size press :menuselection:`View --> Fit` or the button with a vertical and horizontal arrow and a folded over bottom right corner.
 To return your image to its original size press the magnifying button with 1:1 inside it or :menuselection:`View --> Original Size`.
 To show information about the settings on the camera :menuselection:`View --> Show EXIF Data`.

 To view the picture as fullscreen press :kbd:`f11` or :menuselection:`View --> Fullscreen`.
-To have a slideshow of you pictures :menuselection:`View --> Slideshow`.
+To have a slideshow of you pictures in your current folder :menuselection:`View --> Slideshow`.
 Once you start the slideshow on the toolbar a play pause button will appear on the toolbar.

 Annotations
 ------------